 We all love to see the honeybees flitting about and doing their good work, but there are other fliers that are not so beneficial in the garden.
 Some of the most damaging of the common plant pests are:

 - Spotted Wing Drosophila – Looks like an orange fly.
-Damages cherries, raspberries, blackberries, blueberries and strawberries as well as some pomes.
+The fly damages cherries, raspberries, blackberries, blueberries, and strawberries as well as some pomes.

 - Aphids – Coming in many colors and often found clinging to leaves and stems of plants of en masse, aphids not only suck the sap from plants but leave behind honeydew which leads to sooty mold fungus.

 - Scale – Some types of scale are stationary, but there are a few species may fly.
 They look just as the name suggests, hugging plant stems closely as they suck sap juices.

 - Sawfly larvae – Small, caterpillar-like larvae with one simple eye on each side of the head and one leg on each segment of the abdomen, these pests leave holes or notches in leaves, and may also skeletonize the plants in large numbers.